 An Almond which Becomes like Curdled Cheese

-“For a single bone surviving in a human being underground will become like leaven in dough, upon which the the blessed Holy One will build an entire body” (Zohar 1:69a).
+“For a single bone surviving in a human being underground will become like leaven in dough, upon which the blessed Holy One will build an entire body” (Zohar 1:69a).

 Come and see: Recall, pray, that like clay You worked me, and to the dust You will make me return.
-Why, you pour me out like milk and like cheese you curdle me [Job 10:9].
-And then, in the following verses: With skin and flesh You cloth me, with bones and sinews entwine me [ibid.
-10–11].
+Why, you pour me out like milk and like cheese you curdle me (Job 10:9).
+And then, in the following verses: With skin and flesh You cloth me, with bones and sinews entwine me (ibid., 10–11).
 When a person has rotted in the dust, and the time of the revival of the dead has arrived, the blessed Holy One will remake him from the remaining [Luz] bone, make it like dough and as cheese from milk and as flowing as a stream of pure clear milk.
 For the bone will be refined and polished as milk, curdled, and fashioned into a shape, like cheese.
 After this structure is done He will create anew the skin, veins and bones.
 Hence… all the verbs are in fact future tense.
-Not ‘You poured me out…’ this is because the reference throughout is to a future time” (Ra’aya Meheimna).
+Not ‘You poured me out…’ this is because the reference throughout is to a future time” (Zohar 3:220b–21a).